Encopresis: Treatment

 The initial clean-out is achieved with enemas, laxatives, or both.
 The predominant approach today is the use of oral stool softeners like Movicol, Miralax, lactulose, mineral oil, etc. Following that, enemas and laxatives are used daily to keep the stools soft and allow the stretched bowel to return to its normal size.

-The child must be taught to use the toilet regularly to retrain his/her body.
-It is usually recommended that a child be required to sit on the toilet at a regular time each day and "try to go" for 10–15 minutes (timed toileting), usually soon (or immediately) after eating.
-Children are more likely to be able to expel a bowel movement right after eating (due to the gastrocolic reflex).
-It is thought that creating a regular schedule of bathroom time will allow the child to achieve a proper elimination pattern.
-Repeated voiding success on the toilet itself helps it become a releasor stimulus for successful bowel movements.
+Behavioral treatment focuses on establishing a regular toileting routine.
+Children are typically asked to sit on the toilet for 5–15 minutes at consistent times each day, usually shortly after meals, to take advantage of the gastrocolic reflex, which increases colonic motility after eating and makes defecation more likely.
+Over time, consistent successful toileting helps reestablish normal rectal sensation and voluntary defecation reflexes that may have been disrupted by chronic stool withholding and rectal distension.

 Alternatively, when this method fails for six months or longer, a more aggressive approach may be undertaken using suppositories and enemas in a carefully programmed way to overcome the reflexive holding response and to allow the proper voiding reflex to take over.
 Failure to establish a normal bowel habit can result in permanent stretching of the colon.
 Certainly, allowing this problem to continue for years with constant assurances that the child "will grow out of it" should be avoided.

-Dietary changes are an important management element.
-Recommended changes to the diet in the case of constipation-caused encopresis include: